elderberry17/The-Game-of-Life/README.md

 Here is one of my task from Tinkoff exam for ML&DL course and it is really shitty things yet

-I must simulate a game named "Game of life" (like Scorpions's song, ha-ha)
+I must simulate a game named "Game of life" (like Scorpions's song, ha-ha) with base rules Full rules you may see here: https://clck.ru/CJ4ye

-PyGame window freezes, when there is not active movements from user

-It's bad, 'cause one should just see this life simulation with out any interventions

-This process may be really long lasting, so one can't move her/his mouse all the time

-Also there is not beautiful plot in the end (ha-ha) showing dynamic of this "society" population as I'd like it to be

 # Attention.
 How to use it: